nicolasnazzaro/etch_a_sketch/README.md

-etch a sketch The Odin Project Assignment
+etch a sketch from The Odin Project